Irish Soda Bread

 4. Knead – Pour the dough out onto a floured work surface and knead until soft, adding more flour as needed.

-5. Bake – Place dough into a 9-inch round pan (I just used a glass pie pan) and cut a deep x in the center.
+5. Bake – Place dough into a 9-inch round pan (I just used a glass pie pan) or on a baking sheet and cut a deep x in the center.
+Use parchment paper or cooking spray.
 Bake until a nice golden brown.

 6. Serve – Brush with a little melted butter.
 Cool at room temperature on a wire rack.
 Slice with a sharp knife or a serrated knife when serving.